-Dr. Gorman has served on a number of KAHPERD committees.
+Dr. Gorman has served on several KAHPERD committees.
 He has been on the council since 1988, Executive Council since 1993 and been the Parliamentarian since 1998.
 He was KAHPERD President in 1995.
 He has been the Awards Committee Chair and the Physical Best State Coordinator representing KAHPERD.
 He is also a Journal Reviewer.